Elizabeth Gobeil: Legal career

 She served as a senior counsel for two global pharmaceutical companies, Solivay Pharmaceuticals and UCB Inc. Before that, she was the hiring partner in the Atlanta office of Thompson Hine.
 She once served as an aide to the late-U.S. Senator Paul Coverdell.
 Her work included covering health and judiciary-related issues.

 State service

 On November 1, 2012, she was appointed to the State Board of Workers’ Compensation by then-governor Nathan Deal, where she served until her appointment to the appeals court.
 She served as both director and as an Appellate Division Judge.

 Appointment to Georgia Court of Appeals

 On May 10, 2018, Gobeil was appointed to Court of Appeals to fill the vacancy left by Elizabeth L. Branch who was appointed a federal judge.
 She was sworn into office on June 5, 2018.

 Electoral history

-Gobeil ran for reelection to the Georgia Court of Appeals in 2020.
+Gobeil ran unopposed for reelection to the Georgia Court of Appeals in 2020.
 She won 100% of the vote.